squiggly line with heart graphic

 Step 2: Start the home study process.

-In order to legally adopt a baby in the United States, you must have a home study completed by a licensed home study agency or social worker.
+In order to legally adopt a baby in the United States, you must have an adoption home study completed by a licensed home study agency or social worker.
 If you’ve already started or finished this step, you’re off to a great start!
 If you haven’t begun yet, we’ll be happy to provide you with referrals for home study providers in your area.
-This process usually takes three to four months, but you can start working with us at any point during that process.
+This process usually takes anywhere from two to six months, and since it’s a legal requirement to adopt, we recommend starting the home study process as early as possible.

 • Profile Icon